Tunstall Healthcare’s solutions help to manage demand by enabling preventative, integrated service provision.

 Around a million people in England aged 60 or over live in fuel poverty, and there is a strong relationship between poor insulation and heating of houses, low indoor temperature and excess winter deaths of older people³.
 Tunstall’s Lifeline Vi home units feature an integral ambient temperature alarm which can raise an alert at the monitoring centre if the temperature in the home falls below a safe level.
 Tunstall’s monitoring centres offer proactive services, including calling vulnerable people to assess their wellbeing during periods of extreme weather, offering advice on keeping warm and well at home and signposting them to other services or benefits that may be able to help them, such as the winter fuel allowance.

-David McKinney, Managing Director Tunstall (UK and Ireland), said: “These are just a few examples of the ways technology can help relieve the pressures on health and social care during winter months, but the bigger opportunity is to use technology as a platform for more integrated services, enabling a more joined-up and preventative approach.
+Tony Walker, Commercial Director of Tunstall Healthcare, said: “These are just a few examples of the ways technology can help relieve the pressures on health and social care during winter months, but the bigger opportunity is to use technology as a platform for more integrated services, enabling a more joined-up and preventative approach.
 So whilst of course the approaches described above can save lives, a more strategic approach has the potential to save many more and help the NHS and social care manage the rising demand all year round.”

 ¹ Office for National Statistics, Excess winter mortality in England and Wales: 2016 to 2017

 ² ³ Later Life in the UK, Age UK, August 2017